mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 export default App;
 ```

+### makeStyles

+Whenever you need to make use of the `useStyles` hook, you should instantiate a new instance by calling `makeStyles()` in each and every module.
+If you import an instance from another module, the CSS injection order could be broken.
+It may also only manifest when building in `production` mode, so be careful with that if you witness different behavior between `dev` and `production`.

 ## Server-side rendering

 This example returns a string of html and inlines the critical css required right before it’s used: